← Back to research

 • Full autonomy spectrum — From tab completion to full agents in one tool

-• Model flexibility — Works with all major frontier models plus proprietary
+• Model flexibility — All major frontier models plus in-house Composer models

-• Enterprise features — Bedrock BYOK, analytics APIs, Cursor Blame compliance
+• Enterprise features — Bedrock BYOK, analytics APIs, Cursor Blame compliance, multi-team orgs

-• Proven results — Salesforce: 90% developer adoption, 85% legacy coverage improvement[2]
+• Proven results — Salesforce: 75%+ developer adoption, 30%+ PR velocity gain, 85% less time to backfill legacy test coverage[6]

 Cautions